Harshil2107/gem5-resources-repo/src/ubuntu-generic-diskimages/BUILDING.md

   }
 ```

-If you need to increase the size of the image when adding more libraries and files to the image update the size of partition in the respective `user-data` file.
-Also, update the `disk_size` parameter to be atleast one mega byte more than
-the size you defined in the `user-data` file.
+If you need to increase the size of the image when adding more libraries and files to the image update the size of the partition in the respective `http/*/user-data` file.
+Also, update the `disk_size` parameter in `post-installation.sh` to be at least one mega byte more than the size you defined in the `user-data` file.

 **NOTE:** You can extend this disk image by modifying the `post-installation.sh` script, but it requires building the image from scratch.

-To take a pre-built image and add new files or packages, see the post in gem5 discussion.
+To take a pre-built image and add new files or packages, take a look at the following [documentation](https://www.gem5.org/documentation/gem5-stdlib/extending-disk-images).

 ## Creating a Disk Image from Scratch